-A WARNING Whipping hose
+▲ WARNING Whipping hydraulic hose

-Hoses under pressure can whip uncontrollably if screws loosen or are loosened.
-A whipping hose can cause severe injuries.
-To reduce this risk:
+Hydraulic hoses under pressure can whip uncontrollably if screws loosen or are loosened.
+A whipping hydraulic hose can cause severe injuries.

-- Depressurise the system before loosening the connection of a hose. - Tighten the nuts on the connections of the hoses to required torque. - Check that the hose and the connections are not damaged. - ▶ Never carry the machine by the hoses.
+- Depressurise the hydraulic system before loosening the connection of a hydraulic hose. - ➤ Tighten the nuts on the connections of the hydraulic hoses to the required torque. - Check that the hydraulic hose and the connections are not damaged.